 This person spoke an uncomfortable truth in their compliment.
 Yes, some might pray for God to "take him to heaven where there is no more suffering."
 Yes, sometimes God does end suffering or prevent suffering on the righteous that way (Isa 57:1).

 However, this person was overlooking what all of us can expect and count on in the end times.
-As explained already above, God has a plan to safe us all from Wormwood (or the "earth changes" as they are called by this person).
+As explained already above, God has a plan to save us all from Wormwood (or the "earth changes," as they are called by this person).
 It's not a very good plan if God's too weak to accommodate special families with special needs!
 Wheelchairs, assistance, money, whatever we need.

-More importantly, people with special needs just as anyone dependent on medications will be freed from these shackles of illness.
+More importantly, people with special needs, just as anyone dependent on medications, will be freed from these shackles of illness.
 Just think about it on the medication aspect alone.
-How will anyone be able to cope in God's place of safety without their "meds" unless God gives them the gift of health (Ps 103:3)?
+How will anyone be able to cope in God's place of safety without "my meds" unless God gives them the gift of health (Ps 103:3)?
 In the Western world, a large and growing percentage of the population is medicated.
-It's rare to find an elderly person who is not on at least one medication.
+It's uncommon to encounter an elderly person who is not on at least one medication.
 Clearly God has to do something about this if he is going to remove us from civilization for our deliverance.

 The Return of the Gospel of the Kingdom + Healing